baliberdin/chupim/README.md

      'excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.' ] }

 ```

+The object **_chupim_** is a pipeline metada, text and paragraphs are data handled by pipeline objects.